bart-kroon/TM1/doc/contributing.md

 To avoid duplicate work, merge conflicts and/or confusion, we impose a limit on the number of open merge requests:

 - Open merge requests are counted regardless of their "WIP", "Draft" or "ready" status.
-- Open merge requests that are labeled ~"Test Model" are not counted
 - A developer that does not yet have an open merge request, is allowed to open one when there are less than six (6).
 - A developer that already has at least one open merge request, is allowed to open one more when there are less than four (4).
 - A maintainer that cannot progress on any open merge request, is allowed to have at most three (3).